 The Big Sky Country is paradise to any hiker.
 Choosing the best hiking trails in Montana, then, becomes a happy dilemma.
 From scenic views of pristine alpine meadows to sights of dazzling waterfalls, there is something for everyone when exploring the Treasure State through one of the many trails in Montana.

 But when nature calls to your soul, and you want to go now, then we can guide you.
 Here are the best hikes in Montana for any season.

 The best time to hit the Montana tails is from late June through mid-September.
 If you are particularly interested in Glacier National Park, going there in the summer is ideal— no slippery snow, especially in mountain passes.
 Though many make a point to hike Swan River Trail near Bigfork or Summit Trail near Whitefish in the Winter.

 1. Beehive Basin Trail, Big Sky

 Beehive Basin Trail is one of the top picks of hikers in Montana for its intense views.
-The 6.6-mile roundtrip hike is a moderate slope, where you achieve 1,500 elevation.
+The 6.6-mile roundtrip hike is a moderate slope, where you achieve 1,500 elevations.
 This allows you breathtaking views of Lone Peak with its unspoiled alpine meadows.

 Beehive Basin Trail is just a stone’s throw away from the chairlifts of Big Sky Resort, a renowned Montana ski resort.
 Travelers are also known to take the popular day hike into the Beehive Basin glacier cirque.

-If you seek a more family friendly hike, you can depart from Ousel Falls, which is located only 10 miles from the Beehive Basin Trailhead.
-It’s a mere 2-mile round trip, and is near Big Sky town center.
+If you seek a more family-friendly hike, you can depart from Ousel Falls, which is located only 10 miles from the Beehive Basin Trailhead.
+It’s a mere 2-mile round trip and is near Big Sky town center.